Lusifer2602/learning_stuff/Learning-C/notesC.md

 Array
  it can store multiple values
- unlike in integer we can store only one number, we can use Array for the following task.
+ unlike in integer we can store only one number, we can use Array for the following task. start with variable name and add square bracket then define its size int a[size]={contents}; // we are free to add any number of contents in an array, like if an array has 10 content defiend then we can also add just 1 or 2 contents into it.

+whenever an array is defined it takes sequential location in the memory.
+Array can be 1 dimensional(only one row), 2 dimensional(in form of rows x columns).

+In 2D array :
+a[][]={{}{}}

+one should know wh